 University of California President's Postdoctoral Fellowship

 How Do We Look?
-Resisting Visual Biopolitics (forthcoming, Duke University Press, 2021).
+Resisting Visual Biopolitics (Duke University Press, 2021).

 The Third Eye: Race, Cinema, and Ethnographic Spectacle (Duke University Press, 1996).